italiangrid/storm/troubleshooting.md

 <a name="be-down">&nbsp;</a>
 #### Backend down

-In case the Backend daemon is down, you could get different kinds of error depending on the SRM request you are trying:
+In case the Backend daemon is down, you could get different kinds of errors depending on the SRM request you are trying:

 **srmPing operation**